Featured image for “The Renters’ Rights Bill: What You Need to Know”

 Overall, the Renters Reform Bill aims to create a fairer and more balanced rental market, providing greater security and protection for tenants while also ensuring that landlords’ rights are respected.

-Impact on Landlords and Agents
+Impact on landlords and agents

 The plans to abolish Section 21 “no-fault” evictions means that landlords will need legitimate reasons, such as tenant misconduct or property repossession, if they need to end a tenancy.
 This shift will allow landlords to foster long-term relationships with responsible tenants, reducing vacancy rates and turnover costs.